CumulusNetworks/docs/content/cumulus-linux-37/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 {{%notice note%}}
 Cumulus Linux does not support:
 - BFD demand mode
-- Dynamic BFD timer negotiation
+- Dynamic BFD timer negotiation (a change to the BFD timer does not apply to the existing session)
 {{%/notice%}}

 ## BFD Multihop Routed Paths